Michaeltlee/code-test/README.md

-Hello, YOUR NAME!

-Hello, Michael!
-Thank you for considering joining the Lawline team.
-Below is a coding exercise that will allow you to highlight your skills.

-You have up to 48 hours to submit, however, we respect your time and expect this to only take a few hours.
-Please make commits regularly so we can track your progress.

-### Getting Started

-1. Fork this repository on Github
-2. Update the first line of this README with your name (so that it reads "Hello, YOUR NAME!").
-Commit this change.
-This will serve as a starting timestamp
-3. Complete the exercise below
-4. Commit progress regularly
-5. When you're done, commit all your code except any dependencies
-6. Email Oi [oiwomark@furthered.com](mailto:oiwomark@furthered.com) with any questions/issues

 ### Requirements

 - You have up to 48 hours to submit
 - [x] Create a simple RESTful API written in Laravel (latest version)
     - [x] All responses should be JSON
     - [x] All requests should be JSON
-- Simple UI Interface implemented in a JS Framework (plus if Vue)
+- [x] Simple UI Interface implemented in a JS Framework (plus if Vue)

 ## The Exercise